top of page

 Albuquerque, NM

-Jen DePaolo grew up in a working-class family in Buffalo NY.
-She was born into four living generations as the oldest of six children who she cared for.
+Jen DePaolo grew up in a working-class family in Buffalo, NY.
+She was born into four living generations as the oldest of six children for whom she cared.
+Jen's installation for the living room in Wo/Manhouse 2022, entitled "Chord," honors six generations in her matrilineal line from her great-great-grandmother to her daughter with a meditation on time, transition, loss and survival.
 Social responsibility, nurture and relationship are common threads in her life and work.
-Jen’s installation for the living room in Wo/Manhouse 2022entitled "Chord," will honor six generations in her matrilineal line from her great-great-grandmother to her daughter with a meditation on time, transition, loss and survival.
+Jen has exhibited and published widely.

 Laura Feierman